-Willow and Thatch will share the things that lovers of period films love: antique, vintage and contemporary treasures for the farmhouse, cottage home and garden (monogrammed textiles, apron dresses, transferware!) and so much more, because the world is filled with lovely.
-We’ll also explore places to visit in the UK and elsewhere, inspired by period film locations.
+Willow and Thatch is created out of the love of period dramas & the joy of living a graceful, grateful lifestyle filled with beauty.
+So, in addition to TV series and movies, we share the things that lovers of period films love: antique, vintage and contemporary treasures for the farmhouse, cottage home and garden (monogrammed textiles, apron dresses, transferware!) and so much more, because the world is filled with lovely.
+We also explore places to visit in the UK and elsewhere, inspired by period film locations.

 Most of our giveaways are open only to U.S. residents, aged 18 and older.
 All giveaways have a clear start and end date/time which you can find in the giveaway post, and the winner is announced on the giveaway post, and will also be emailed to be notified.
 In the event of no response after 10 days from the winner, a new winner will be chosen.

 If a giveaway is open to residents of Canada, entrants must be at least 18 years old.
 Quebec is excluded from giveaways.
 A Canadian winner also needs to solve a 3-part mathematical skill testing problem without the use of a calculator in order to claim the prize.
 Why?
 That’s the law!